ESIPFed/Governance/ESIP Policies and Procedures/2.0 Ethics and Conduct/ESIP P&P 2.1 Community Participation Guidelines.md

 By matching your actions with your words, you become a person others want to follow.
 Your actions influence others to behave and respond in ways that are valuable and appropriate for our organizational outcomes.
 Design your community and your work for inclusion.
 Hold yourself and others accountable for inclusive behaviors.
 Make decisions based on the highest good for [ESIP’s Mission](https://www.esipfed.org/about/mission))

+### **Provide Credit and Attribution**

+Provide appropriate attribution to the work and ideas of others in both speech and material development.
+By recognizing the contributions of others we highlight provenance and demonstrate value for our colleagues, promoting collaboration and cohesion.
+We follow community leading practices in citation of  publications, data, code, images and other artifacts.
+When preparing materials to include in presentations recorded as part of the ESIP activities, we adhere to licensing and usage restrictions for all materials (including those fun images found via google!)

 **Section 3 -- Behaviors That Will Not Be Tolerated**
 ------------------------------------------------